theodore-norvell/cogent/StateCharts/StateCharts.md

 ![Deep Nesting](deepNesting.png)

-Suppose the active states are {C, A, A1, A11, A112} and the transition happens.
+Suppose the active states are {C, A, A1, A11, A112} and the transition from A11 to B11 is triggered.
 The states {A, A1, A11, A112}, but not C, are all exited, so their exit actions must take place.
 Then the states {B, B1, B11, B112} need to be entered, so their entry actions are executed.
 B112 is entered of course because it's the start state for B11.
 Exits should happen bottom-up.
 Entries should happen top-down.

 > Exit actions: A112, A11, A1, A <br>
 > Transition actions <br>